La Voz (Spanish TV series) season 9: The Great Battles

-The Great Battles aired on November 4, 2022.
+The Great Battles aired on 4 November 2022.
 Same as last season, this season features "The Great Battles" where the coaches pair their artists into four groups of three to five where they sing a song together.

 For each team, the coach will have to decide if any of the artists in this group receives the 'Fast-Pass' so that the artist will advance to the next round right away.
 After all four groups performed, the coach then chooses six contestants to advance to the Knockouts while others will be eliminated, regardless of which group they were in.
 Also, there is no 'Steal' or 'Save' available for coaches to get artists from other teams or save their own contestants.

 This season, the four coaches invited singers as advisors to join them in the Great Battles.
 Fonsi invited Lola Indigo, Antonio brought along Mala Rodríguez, Vanesa Martin joined Laura, and Raphael with Pablo.

 The four coaches performed "Entre sobras y sobras me faltas" by Antonio Orozco at the beginning of the episode.

 Knockouts

 In this round the remaining 28 artists, 7 per team, will compete for their spots in the Lives.
 Just as last season, this season the Knockouts is divided into two phases.

-This season, the four advisors invited by the coaches in the "The Great Battles" continued to be on the show in the first phase of the Knockouts.
+This season, the four advisors invited by the coaches in "The Great Battles" continued to be on the show in the first phase of the Knockouts.
 As for the second phase, David Bisbal, Malú, Rosario, and Melendi joined the four coaches as advisors.